fusioncharts/dev_centre_docs/chart-guide/chart-configurations/tool-tips.md

 A tooltip is displayed when the mouse cursor hovers over a particular data point.
 It denotes valuable information such as:

-* It denotes the name and data value in single series charts.
+* Name and data value in single series charts.

-* It denotes name and value/percentage in pie and doughnut charts.
+* Name and value/percentage in pie and doughnut charts.

-* It denotes a series name, category name, and data value for multi-series and combination charts.
+* A series name, category name, and data value for multi-series and combination charts.

 ![Tooltips]({% site.baseurl %}/images/chart-configurations-tooltip-image-1.png)